unisonweb/oldblog/_posts/2015-06-02-distributed-evaluation.markdown

 -- try evaluation at the first node, then the second node, until one succeeds fallback : List Node -> a -> Remote (Future a)

--- try evaluation of each in parallel, return first result, cancel the rest race : List (Future a) -> Remote a
+-- try evaluation on each node, return first result, cancel the rest race : List Node -> a -> Remote (Future a)
 ```

 So we can recover from errors, but only to repeat the same computation.
 Or we can run duplicate copies of a computation.
 (You might be able to imagine some other useful functions, like `quorum`.)
 But we can't directly catch an error and then make a decision based on this fact.
 The idea here is that a `Remote a` value is just like an `a`; the distributed evaluation is just an "implementation detail".
 Later we'll introduce the type `Remote! a`, which includes some extra capabilities.